iurena94/Big-Data-Technologies-CIS-4130/AWSImagePipeline.md

 ```
 ![image](https://user-images.githubusercontent.com/101361036/208215373-8d6610a5-75d0-438f-bc19-f6e1cd7da08b.png)

-Since two of the ten columns are strings, but I won't be using them as part of the model.
+Since two of the ten columns are strings, I won't be using them as part of the model.
 As a result, I won't be using the String Indexer or One Hot Encoder to convert them into a vector before assembling them in the Vector Assembler.
 The pipeline “wikiartpipe” will only consist of one stage, which is the assembler.
 ```py
 #Assembler
 assembler = VectorAssembler(inputCols=["HorizontalResolution", "VerticalResolution",\